 My full list of online article job boards

-I don’t use the rest of this list too often as I have my hands full with ProBlogger and freelancewriting.com, however these guys are also a great source of work and I have applied for jobs on each of them.
+I don’t use the rest of this list too often as I have my hands full with ProBlogger and freelancewriting.com, however, these guys are also a great source of work and I have applied for jobs on each of them.
 I recommend creating a new folder on your browser’s bookmarks and adding them, a swift middle click every morning on the folder icon will open them all up for you to browse.
 This is how I started out.

-A cheeky yet sensible way of finding even more online article jobs
+A cheeky yet sensible way of finding even more online article jobs for beginners

 I had success with ProBlogger and freelancewriting.com, but I’m a massive fan of MMA (Mixed Martial Arts) and I felt I would love to write for MMA blogs and news outlets.